- About Us

 The best preparation for weight-loss surgery is to learn as much as you can about what to expect before, during and after surgery.
 We encourage all potential patients to talk to as many gastric bypass and Lap-Band patients as possible and ask about their experiences.

 Sacred Heart Surgical Weight Loss Center has established a support group to provide a forum for pre-op and post-op weight-loss surgery patients to ask questions and interact with other patients who may benefit from their personal experience.

 The support group meetings are free and open to the community.
-They are held on the first Tuesday of each month at 6 p.m. in the Greenhut Auditorium at Sacred Heart Hospital.
+They are held on the first Tuesday of every other month at 6 p.m. in the Greenhut Auditorium at Sacred Heart Hospital.
 The meetings are facilitated by our dietitian and guest speakers lead discussions on various topics of interest.
 Dr. Lord and various members of the staff will be on hand to answer questions.
 All are welcome to attend, even if Sacred Heart did not perform the original weight-loss surgery.